maczniak/dev_diary/reading/learn_you_some_erlang_for_great_good.md

 `*base*#*value*`<br>
 `_` is always unbounded, but `_Variable` is bounded.<br>
 (shell only) `f(Variable)` clear a variable or all variables<br>
-`'atom'` if a name does not start with a lower case or contains characters out of alphanum+_+@.
+`'atom'` if a name does not start with a lower case or contains characters out of alphanum+_+&commat;.
 An atom takes 4 bytes in the 32-bit system and 8 bytes in the 64-bit system.<br>
 `=:=`, `=/='`, `==`, `/=`<br>
 number < atom < reference < fun < port < pid < tuple < list < bit string